 If your site is loading slowly, here are some common issues you can troubleshoot.

 We support the browser versions listed in this guide for viewing and editing your site.
-Viewing or editing a site on older browser version could cause loading issues.
+Squarespace sites might load slowly on other versions.

-If you're experiencing loading issues on pages with small amounts of content while using an up-to-date browser, this could indicate an issue with your local network.
+If your site is loading slowly on pages with small amounts of content and your browser is up-to-date, there could be an issue with your local network.

 You can also troubleshoot this with a speed test.
 If your upload and download speeds are lower than what your Internet service provider has promised, contact them to see if there might be an issue.

 Custom code—including third-party embed code, code injections, and CSS—may cause your site to load slowly.
 When troubleshooting load time issues, remove all custom code from your site, save it in a text document for safe keeping, then refresh the page.

 Note: Adding code to your site is an advanced modification that falls outside of the scope of Squarespace support.

 Too many URL redirects can cause page speed issues.
 Check your URL redirects in the URL Mappings panel.
 If you have a large number of redirects, streamline the list wherever possible.